 These delicate blue & white spoons are each different in design and shape created by the gentle sweep of the old potters thumb.

 Historical shipwreck sites most often reveal some mystery with early trade and these spoons are no exception.
-Perhaps it was Mr. Sin Guan Hup, whose seal stamp was found onboard, that carried thousands of these spoons to set up a new shop at the ships destination.
+Perhaps it was Mr. Sin Guan Hup, whose seal stamp was found onboard, that carried thousands of these spoons to set up a new shop at the ships destination

 Gift box with silk lining, two spoons and information tag stamped with Sin Guan Hup's original seal.